Fornax96/TheButtonWallpaper/README.md

 # TheButtonWallpaper
-Changes your desktop background to The Button timer
+Changes your desktop background to The Button timer.

 Demo: https://www.youtube.com/watch?v=kx_ztJ3VIk0

 This program was written in about half an hour and will not further be updated.